 - Hot water, hot air or radiant heating systems

 - HAF vs. fan and poly‐tube air distribution

 - Manual, semi‐automated or fully automated controls

 Each of these major component decisions has their own pros and cons and they often interact with the other greenhouse components selected.
-Keep reevaluating your design until all components fall into place.
+Keep re-evaluating your design until all components fall into place.
 Work with your greenhouse and equipment suppliers until you are happy with the integration compromises.
 If you lack the experience and knowledge required to do this, consider contacting an experienced supplier or consultant to assist you.
 The decisions you make at the design stage will be with you for decades to come.
-Remember, whether you are building or retrofitting a greenhouse, to look at every component with regard to its energy costs, that are required for its functionality.
+Remember, whether you are building or retrofitting a greenhouse, to look at every component with regard to the energy costs, that are required for its functionality.